joe-durbin/AzDocker/README.md

 - **Bash completion**: Enabled for Azure CLI and other tools
 - **Persistent storage**: Data directories mounted for tool outputs
 - **Pre-configured**: All tools ready to use immediately
-- **Smart cleanup**: The `azpentest.sh` script tracks containers and images it creates, ensuring safe and complete removal with the `purge` command
 - **Integrated management**: Single script manages both BloodHound CE and cloud-tools container

 ## 📝 Usage Examples